This hands-on behavior support is designed to help identify feelings and emotions. I created it to add to your calming corner or “chill zone.”

 Identifying Feelings and emotions is an effective tool I have used as students spent time in the resource room classroom.
 The goal was to help young K-2 students self-advocate when they needed to take a break inside the classroom (i.e.: calming corner or chill zone) and take the next step in understanding and communicating their feelings with the support of these visuals.

-NOTE: This support resource is already included in the Special Educators Resource Room membership.
-If you are a member (or planning to become one), please do not purchase – you will already have access to it!
+NOTE: This support resource is already included in the Special Educators Resource Room bundle.
+If you own it (or planning to buy), please do not purchase – you will already have access to it!

 Copyright © Positively Learning.
 All rights reserved by author.
 This product is to be used by the original downloader only.
 Copying for more than one user is prohibited.
 This product may not be distributed or displayed digitally for public view.
 Failure to comply is a copyright infringement and a violation of the Digital Millennium Copyright Act (DMCA).
 Clipart and elements found in this PDF are copyrighted and cannot be extracted and used outside of this file without permission or license.
 See product file for clip-art and font credits.